 “The new recommendation to extend breastfeeding from one year to two years came about because we have more and more data supporting that there are benefits to both mom and baby breastfeeding for more than one year,” says Dr. Szugye.

-Benefits of breastfeeding for mom include a decreased risk of developing:
+Benefits of breastfeeding include a decreased risk of developing:

 “We think a lot of the benefits have to do with hormone changes that moms experience when they’re breastfeeding,” says Dr. Szugye.

 Benefits of breastfeeding for your baby include a decrease in:

 “There are a lot of immunologic factors and components to breast milk,” explains Dr. Szugye.
 “Throughout the breastfeeding journey, moms are continually passing antibodies to the baby.
 So, if mom is exposed to a respiratory illness or GI illness, those antibodies are passed on to the baby and then that makes them less likely to get sick.
 And if they do get sick, it’s less severe.
 It’s almost like a built-in immunity system.”

 If you see your breast milk supply dwindling as your child gets older, don’t despair.
 Take action.

 “Many moms see their supplies drop and mistakenly assume it won’t return,” Dr. Wiswell notes.
 “Learn how supply works so false alarms won’t rile you.
 Talk to a lactation consultant because they can explain supply’s natural ebbs and flows, including during growth spurts and how your body adjusts over time.”

 If a supply boost is needed, you have some options: